KristiyanHristov04/SocialMedia-ASP.NET-Core-MVC/README.md

 }
 ```
 <ol>
-  <li>For the DefaultConnection, you simply need to add your database server name or use "." instead.
-You can also change the database name from "SocialMediaDB" to something else if you want.</li>
+  <li>For the DefaultConnection, you only need to specify your database server name or use "." (a period) for the local server.
+Additionally, you have the option to change the database name from "SocialMediaDB" to a different name of your choice.</li>
 </ol>

 ## Database Diagram